Table of Contents

 Take a Trip to Tremé

-Experience first-hand what keeps not only tourist but also locals continuously coming back to the place by the name of Tremé.
-Immerse yourself into the sound and breathtaking views that makes New Orleans culture so unique.
-Cajun Encounters is dedicated to showing enthusiastic customers the best of what New Orleans has to offer from the comfort of climate-controlled buses.
-Guests can learn more about the city of New Orleans, including Tremé, from certified tour guides, ensuring historically accurate and educational information with an entertaining twist.
+Experience first-hand what keeps not only tourists but also locals continuously coming back to Tremé.
+Immerse yourself in the sound and breathtaking views that makes New Orleans culture so unique.
+Cajun Encounters is dedicated to showing enthusiastic guests the best of what New Orleans has to offer from the comfort of climate-controlled buses.
+Guests can learn more about the City of New Orleans, including Tremé, from certified tour guides, ensuring historically accurate and educational information with an entertaining twist.

 Cajun Encounters City Bus Tours offers tours at three different times of day.
-The morning tour includes daily pick ups at 8:30 am and offers guests a look into that historic cities, including the experience of coffee and beignets for breakfast.
+The morning tour includes daily pick ups at 8:30 am and offers guests a look into the historic city, including the experience of coffee and beignets for breakfast.
 The mid-day tour begins at 11:15 am daily and offers a complete city tour, including a drive through the 9th ward.
-The afternoon tour begins daily pick ups at 2:30 pm and offers a full city tours, lasting for two and a half hours.
+The afternoon tour begins daily pick ups at 2:30 pm and offers a full city tour, lasting for two and a half hours.